OUR CHURCH HISTORY

 THE HISTORY OF BENHAR EVANGELICAL CHURCH

-In 1901 a corrugated iron sectional building was erected in West Benhar.
-It was dedicated as an evangelical mission hall and affectionately known as the ‘Tin Hall.'
+In 1901, a corrugated iron sectional building was erected in West Benhar.
+It was dedicated as an Evangelical mission hall and was affectionately known as the ‘Tin Hall.'

-In 1922 the mining community of West Benhar experienced a move of the Holy Spirit, a spiritual awakening, which resulted in the salvation of many people from the village and the surrounding district.
+In 1922, the mining community of West Benhar experienced a move of the Holy Spirit, a spiritual awakening, that resulted in the salvation of many people from the village and the surrounding district.

-In 1929 the village of West Benhar was completely demolished and the Tin Hall was moved to Edinburgh Road, Eastfield, where the work of what was then known as ‘The Eastfield Mission’ continued until 1972.
+In 1929, the miner's rows in West Benhar were demolished and the Tin Hall was moved to Edinburgh Road, Eastfield, where the work continued until 1972.

-On 7th October 1972 new premises were opened at Covenanter Road.
-A few years before this Elders were appointed to oversee the congregation and the Eastfield Mission became an independent, evangelical church.
-Yet it wasn’t until October 1995 that the Eastfield Mission was renamed ‘Benhar Evangelical Church.’
+On the 7th of October 1972, new premises were opened at Covenanter Road.
+In the mid 1950s, Eastfield Mission became a conservative, independent, Evangelical church.
+In October 1995, Eastfield Mission Assembly was renamed ‘Benhar Evangelical Church.’

-Benhar Evangelical Church continues the work which began over one hundred years ago in West Benhar, by preaching the Gospel of Christ, and teaching God’s Word in the village of Eastfield.
+Benhar Evangelical Church continues to carry on the work that commenced over one hundred years ago in West Benhar, by preaching the good news of Jesus Christ, and teaching God’s Word in the village of Eastfield.

 ‘The LORD hath done great things for us; whereof we are glad.’
 Psalm 126:3